nth-eye/zbor/README.md

 # zbor

 Small C++17 CBOR stream codec.
 No dynamic memory allocation, all items are encoded/parsed on-the-fly in a given buffer.
-Decoding can be done manually with `zbor::decode()` or using `zbor::Seq` wrapper in range-based for loop.
+Decoding can be done manually with `zbor::decode()` or using `zbor::seq` wrapper in range-based for loop.
 Range safely stops at anything invalid, but doesn't provide info about failure.
 To get exact `zbor::Err` you need to decode and check manually every item.

 __Half-float support included with [`utl::`][1]!__